inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 1. Methods applied in this workshop is participatory teaching, emphasizes on full participation of the participant in every section and activities during the workshop, instead of lecture method.
 2. Participants oriented.
    Participants are encouraged to find and getting knowledge and skill needed by themselves.
 3. Trainers serve as facilitators.
    Trainers only facilitate in order to the ideas emerged during the workshop come from the participants, not only from trainers.
    However, trainers must be ready and give the better knowledge and argument when the participants need any assistance.
 4. *Outcome* oriented.
 Workshop must produces *outcomes* mentioned before.

 Tools
 ^^^^^
-1. Copy of 'Data Collection Using OSM for Beginner Guide' for participants
+1. Copy of 'Data Collection Using OSM for Beginner Guide' for participants.
-2. A place or room, with tables and seats
+2. A place or room, with tables and seats.
-3. Computer (ideally, one computer is used by two participants, but it will be better if one computer is used by one participant)
+3. Computer (ideally, one computer is used by two participants, but it will be better if one computer is used by one participant).
-4. A Printer (to print out *Field Papers*)
+4. A Printer (to print out *Field Papers*).
-5. A Projector (to present slide and demonstrate technical instruction and software)
+5. A Projector (to present slide and demonstrate technical instruction and software).
-6. *GPS* devices (ideally, one *GPS* is used by two or three participants in a group)
+6. *GPS* devices (ideally, one *GPS* is used by two or three participants in a group).
-7. Battery for *GPS* devices
+7. Battery for *GPS* devices.
-8. USB cable to connect *GPS* devices to computer
+8. USB cable to connect *GPS* devices to computer.
-9. USB *Flashdisk* to transfer *file* and *software*
+9. USB *Flashdisk* to transfer *file* and *software*.
-10. Good internet connection
+10. Good internet connection.
-11. Snacks and Coffee Break
+11. Snacks and Coffee Break.

 Schedule
 ^^^^^^^^
 Below is *outline* of schedule for 5 days workshop that has been tested in several groups in different workshop in Indonesia.
 You may change some of them that might be more useful, applicable, and meet your needs depend on some factors must be considered as we have discussed before.

 Day I:
 ******